cynthia7125/web-server/README.md

    - The site was always unreachable, and I couldn’t find a solution online.
 Eventually, I realized that my IP kept changing, which led me to focus on the IP address itself.
 That’s when I noticed the issue—my local machine’s IP was incorrect, and it was never going to work.

 2. **Running the IP without the `:PORT` extension.**
    - This caused WebSocket issues, making the app continuously load without displaying any content.
 Adding the correct port resolved the issue.

+# New Collaborators

+   - Hello everyone my name is Shane and I am a new collaborator on the project.
+I hope you enjoy running it and I'm happy to be onboard.